Ariakit

 --popover-available-height

-The --popover-available-height variable exposes the available vertical space in the viewport.
+The --popover-available-height variable exposes the available vertical space in the viewport based on the popover's placement.
 You can use this to make the popover element have a maximum height that fits the available space.

 .popover {